Go to the main content

 Add VegOut to your Google News feed.

-Last Thursday, my six-year-old grandson asked me to pass the nutritional yeast at dinner — casually, the way you'd ask someone to pass the salt.
-He sprinkled it over his pasta like he'd been doing it his whole life, because he has.
-His older sister was already halfway through her second helping of the lentil bolognese I make every week, talking about something that happened at school, not even registering the meal as unusual.
-To them, this is just what food looks like at Grandma's house.
-There's no label on it.
-No disclaimer.
-No asterisk.
+Last Thursday, my buddy Marcus reached across my dining table and asked me to pass the nutritional yeast — casually, the way you'd ask someone to pass the salt.
+He sprinkled it over his pasta like it was the most natural thing in the world.
+His girlfriend was already halfway through her second helping of the lentil bolognese I make almost every week, talking about something that happened at work, not even registering the meal as unusual.

-Two days later, I went out to lunch with my daughter.
-We were at a restaurant — one of those places with a menu the size of a novella — and when I asked the server about the vegan options, my daughter jumped in before he could answer.
-"My mom's vegan," she said, with that particular tone I know too well.
-Half explanation, half apology.
-As if I'd just announced I was about to do something mildly embarrassing and she wanted to get ahead of it.
+Two days later, I went out to lunch with my mom.
+We were at a restaurant — one of those Austin spots with a menu the size of a novella — and when I asked the server about the vegan options, my mom jumped in before he could answer.

 I didn't say anything.
 I ordered the roasted vegetable plate and a side salad, no cheese.
 But I sat with that moment for the rest of the afternoon.
 I'm still sitting with it now.